siret-junior/somhunter/extractor/README.md

 done
 ```

 Replace the paths `/PATH/TO/...` as required for your setup.
-Finally, point the SOMHunter `config.json` to the newly created `MyDataset.dataset`.

-The following files are also necessary for proper loading of the datasets, but you can re-use the ones supplied with the ITEC dataset as their content is the same for all datasets:
+The following extra files are necessary for proper loading of the datasets, but you can re-use the ones supplied with the ITEC dataset as their content is the same for all datasets:
 - `txt_bias-2048floats.bin`
 - `txt_weight-11147x2048floats.bin`
 - `word2idx.txt`